CrumpLab/cognition/docs/textbook/C7_Information_Processing.md

 #### Experiment I (Hyman 1953)

 The first experiment was a choice-reaction time task with 8 different conditions, corresponding to the number of alternatives, from 1 to 8.
 In each condition, all stimuli were presented randomly.
 Thus, the amount of bits in each condition was ranged from 0 to 3 (bits for 1 to 8 alternatives are: 0, 1, 1.58, 2, 2,32, 2,58, 2,81, and 3).
 As others had found, Hyman's subjects showed a strong linear relationship between bits and reaction time.
-Reaction time increased linearly with with amount of bits.
+Reaction time increased linearly with amount of bits.
 Note, however, in Experiment I, the number of alternatives, was completely confounded with the amount of bits.

 #### Experiment II (Hyman 1953)